 But most development shops impose code formatting standards along with naming conventions.
 Why?
 In order to reduce confusion when somebody other than the code’s original author works on it.
 Without a code formatting standard, confusion arises in several ways.

 The format of the code tells you things about it.
 For example, indentation implies a compound statement.
 In many languages (the C-derived languages), an opening brace begins a compound statement, which is normally indented.
 As creatures of habit, when we see indentation we expect to see an opening brace.
 And vice-versa.
 If the brace is not where we expect it, or the indentation is different than we’re accustomed to, then our brains have to adjust.
 This adjustment takes longer than you might expect.
-For example, consider these three blocks of code, each of which does the same thing, but are formatted slightly differently:
+For example, consider these three blocks of code, each of which does the same thing, but they are formatted slightly differently:

 if (someValue == 0) {